 There are two prescription treatments a person can use at home to help treat HPV-related warts.

 Imiquimod is a prescription cream that can treat genital warts.
 A person typically applies it once a day, three times a week for up to 16 weeks.

 Individuals should never use this cream internally and always wash off the medication according to the instructions on the prescription.

-Some online pharmacies, such as Blink Health, offer imiquimod for purchase.
+Some online pharmacies, such as Blink Health, offer Imiquimod for purchase.
 Individuals will need an existing prescription to buy this medication.

-However, usually, people will apply Condylox once in the morning and once in the evening, 12 hours apart, for 3 days.
+Typically, people will apply Condylox once in the morning and once in the evening, 12 hours apart, for 3 days.
 If the warts do not go away 4 days after the last treatment, people can repeat this process up to three more times.
 Individuals should always leave 4 days between the last day of treatment and the next cycle.